Is Sunday School going “extinct”?

 There are many local issues and situations which any single church might point to for reasons of its own decline.
 And there are definitely some denominational declines and a trend towards a secular society.
 But I believe the “decline” has been self-inflicted.
 Decline becomes a self-fulfilling prophecy in many churches because they decline to do the things that make for long term success.
 But rather than do the hard work of change, they cop-out.
 It’s easier to blame “cultural trends” or “parents these days.”

-I was recently quoted in a Wall Street Journal article about “the decline” of Sunday School.
-The writer saw an article I had written online and called me for some quotes.
-I did NOT like the article because:
+In 2009, I was quoted in a Wall Street Journal article about “the decline” of Sunday School.
+The writer had seen an article I had written about Sunday School and called me for some quotes.

 a) It selectively quoted statistics.
 See the section below for the stats they reference.